 Sign up to get notifications about new BrokerChooser articles right into your mailbox.

 When it comes to looking at all the non-trading fees SogoTrade is an average broker.
 This means that some of the non-trading fees are high, but the others are low or not charged at all.

 Non-trading fees include various brokerage fees and charges at SogoTrade that you pay not related to buying and selling assets.
 Among some others, typical non trading fees are withdrawal fee, deposit fee, inactivity fee and account fee.

 SogoTrade deposit fee

 Deposit fees are applied when you send money to your trading account from your bank account.
-Usually brokers don't charge money for that and SogoTrade is not different: you will see the exact same amount on your brokerage account that you sent by any of the deposit methods SogoTrade offers.
+Usually brokers don't charge money for that but SogoTrade is different: they do charge you a fee when you transfer your money from your bank account to your brokerage account.

 SogoTrade withdrawal fee